halbs13/Dynamics-NAV-Payroll/au-payroll-setup-import-tax-scales.md

 The user must have Supervisor security privilege as setup in the [Payroll User Setup](au-payroll-setup-payroll-user.md) to import the tax scales.

-To open the Import Tax Scales window,

-Departments/Payroll/Periodic Activities/Periodic Maintenance/Import Tax Scales

-  Note the user must be setup as a Payroll Supervisor in the Payroll User Setup before they can import tax scales.
+1. In the **Search** box, enter in **Import Tax Scales**, and then choose the related link.
+Or go to the following menu:  *Departments/Payroll/Periodic Activities/Periodic Maintenance/Import Tax Scales*

-When you select the “Import Tax Scales” link, you will be taken to Windows directory.
-From here you will need to select the file that you will have saved previously.
+2. When you select the **Import Tax Scales** link, you will be taken to Windows directory.
+From here you will need to select the file that you will have saved previously into a directory you have access to.

+3. Once you have located the file, click **OK**.